-84 for more information.
+↑ 105 for more information.
 Children can be endangered in a crash if the child restraint is not properly secured in the vehicle.

-When securing an add-on child restraint, refer to the following:
+When securing an add-on child restraint, refer to the instructions that come with the restraint which may be on the restraint itself or in a booklet, or both, and to this manual.

-- Instruction labels provided on the child restraint - Instruction manual provided with the child restraint - This vehicle owner's manual

 The child restraint instructions are important, so if they are not available, obtain a replacement copy from the manufacturer.